manylabs/manylabs-arduino/README.md

 This library intended to be a general purpose system used by a variety of Manylabs sketches.

+There's more information in the Wiki here: [WireGarden](https://github.com/manylabs/manylabs-arduino/wiki/WireGarden)

 ## WifiSender

 This library provides a simple interface for sending data to a server via WiFi.